The Wonder

 Alternative Communication

-As suggested, an alternative style of communicating is needed.
-Rather than try to slough off mistakes, particularly those that are unkind and unfair, the alternative style would emphasize empathic-humility.
+An alternative style of communicating is needed.
+Rather than try to slough off mistakes, particularly those that are unkind and unfair, the alternative style would emphasize humility.

 92